 Growing up on the other side of the train tracks, literally, Richard was introduced to the Boys & Girls Club at the age of 10 years old by his mom/.
 She worked in the Davis Jr. High cafeteria where the first South Side Boys and Girls Club was launched out of.
 With little to nothing Unit Director Fred McCasland, who transferred from the East Side, provided an extremely fun and safe environment for the neighborhood kids.
 At times he would chase away riff raff that would try to hang around the club and be a negative influence on the 5 – 18-year olds that attended.

 Richard remembers running to the club he was so excited about the activities.
 Under the guidance of Fred, Richard played flag football, softball, basketball and became a champion ping-pong player.
 During Christmas, Fred would load up a couple vans and take the kids to a dinner and to get gifts from Santa.
 In the summer of 1989 Richard got to attend a life-changing camping trip at Yosemite - San Jose Family Camp.
 He would vow to take his own family there one day.

-For the last decade, Richard, while working for multiple agencies, has provided month-long summer day camps, after school programs, science clubhouse visits, and now has a launched a new Summer Science Project.
+For over a decade Richard has provided month-long summer day camps, after school programs, science clubhouse visits, and now has launched the Summer Science Project.

-When we asked Richard why he does these things for the Boys & Girls Club he said, “through the years I have been able to recognize that I grew up in a low-income community, the fact that I still had a decision, and that I made the wrong one.
-I do this because I want to be part of providing a choice to the kids, like Fred did for me.
+When we asked Richard why he does these things for the Boys & Girls Club he said, “through the years I have realized that I grew up in a low-income community, the fact that I still had a decision, and that I made the wrong one.
+I do this because I want to be part of providing a choice to the kids, like Fred did for me."